ewijaya/icepop/README.rst

 Calculating immune response score from DEGs
 -------------------------------------------
 The input should be either in form of `CSV <http://sysimg.ifrec.osaka-u.ac.jp/icepop/static/files/input_type1_degs.csv>`_, `TSV <http://sysimg.ifrec.osaka-u.ac.jp/icepop/static/files/input_type1_degs.tsv>`_ or `Excel <http://sysimg.ifrec.osaka-u.ac.jp/icepop/static/files/input_type1_degs.xlsx>`_ files.
 The results can be in the form of table or plot.
-This are determined by the suffix of the output file.
+They are determined by the suffix of the output file.

 To create plot::